NKMAK/typing_battle_discord_bot/README.md

 Start command in discord: !play

-There are sentences that appear in textList
+* The sentences that will be submitted are in the textList.